ccasil/Tips-and-Templates/PostgreSQL.md

 `x op ANY Q` and `x op ALL Q` | x is a scalar expression; Q is a SQL query; op is { <, <=, >, >=, <>, = }
 HAVING Clause | Choose groups based on some aggregate property of the group; like a WHERE clause applied to groups
 `ANY, SOME, EVERY, ALL` |
+`CREATE VIEW <view name> AS <view definition>` | Logical data independence, allows you to retrieve data if it matches the description in the view

 ## Database Modification Statements